aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/how-to-load-html-set-device-dpi-read-background-color/_index.md

 ---
 category: general
-date: 2026-02-16
+date: 2026-09-24
-description: How to load HTML in Java, set device DPI, define a virtual screen size, and read the computed background color of any element.
+description: Learn how to convert HTML to PDF in Java using Aspose.HTML, set device DPI, define a virtual screen size, and read the computed background color of any element.
 draft: false
+images:
+- /java/advanced-usage/how-to-load-html-set-device-dpi-read-background-color/og-image.png
 keywords:
-- how to load html
+- convert html to pdf java
-- read background color
+- get element background color
+- extract css values java
 - set device dpi
 - set virtual screen size
-- get computed background color
 language: en
+lastmod: 2026-09-24
+og_description: Learn how to convert HTML to PDF in Java, configure device DPI, set a virtual screen size, and read the computed background color of page elements with Aspose.HTML.
+og_image_alt: Developer guide showing HTML loading, DPI configuration, and background color extraction in Java
+og_title: How to convert HTML to PDF in Java and read background color
+schemas:
+- author: Aspose
+  dateModified: '2026-09-24'
+  description: Learn how to convert HTML to PDF in Java using Aspose.HTML, set device
+    DPI, define a virtual screen size, and read the computed background color of any element.
+  headline: How to convert HTML to PDF in Java and read background color
+  type: TechArticle
-og_description: How to load HTML in Java, set device DPI, define a virtual screen size, and read the computed background color of any element.
+- description: Learn how to convert HTML to PDF in Java using Aspose.HTML, set device DPI, define a virtual screen size, and read the computed background color of any element.
-og_title: How to Load HTML, Set Device DPI & Read Background Color
+  name: How to convert HTML to PDF in Java and read background color
+  steps:
+  - name: create load options and define rendering parameters
+    text: '`HtmlLoadOptions` lets you control how the HTML is interpreted before rendering.
+      The `HtmlLoadOptions` class is Aspose.HTML’s configuration object that specifies virtual screen dimensions, device DPI, and other loading behaviors. `Size` represents the width and height in CSS pixels for the virtual s'
+  - name: load the HTML document with the configured options
+    text: The `Document` class represents a single HTML document in memory. java // 2️⃣ Load the HTML file with the options we just set.
+Document document = new Document("YOUR_DIRECTORY/responsive.html", loadOptions); If the file cannot
+      be located, Aspose throws `FileNotFoundException`.
+In production code you
+  - name: adjust DPI or screen size after initial load (optional)
+    text: You can modify DPI or screen size before the first render, but any change after the `Document` is created requires re‑loading the document because the settings become immutable. java // 3️⃣ Adjust DPI for a high‑resolution render (optional). loadOptions.setDeviceDpi(300); // 300 DPI is common for pr
+  - name: read the computed background color of the `<body>` element
+    text: '`Element.getComputedStyle()` returns a `ComputedStyle` object that contains the final, cascade‑resolved CSS values for the element. `Element` represents an HTML element in the DOM and provides methods to access its computed style. java // 5️⃣ Retrieve the <body> element.
+Element bodyElement = docume'
+  - name: render the document to PDF
+    text: Finally, convert the in‑memory HTML document to PDF using the `PdfSaveOptions` class. java import com.aspose.html.load.HtmlLoadOptions; import com.aspose.html.load.Size;
+      import com.aspose.html.dom.Document; import com.aspose.html.dom.Element; public
+      class SandboxDemo { public static void main(String
+  type: HowTo
+- questions:
+  - answer: Yes.
+Aspose.HTML renders HTML server‑side using its own layout engine, so no Chrome, Edge, or Selenium drivers are required.
+    question: Can I convert HTML to PDF without installing a browser?
+  - answer: Absolutely.
+Aspose.HTML implements the full CSS 3 specification, including flexbox, grid, and CSS variables.
+    question: Does the library support CSS 3 features like flexbox and grid?
+  - answer: The library can handle multi‑thousand‑page HTML files; memory usage stays under 300 MB thanks to streaming processing.
+    question: How large a document can I process?
+  - answer: '`getBackgroundColor()` returns an `rgba(r,g,b,a)` string, which you can convert to HEX if needed.'
+    question: Is the background color returned in HEX or RGBA?
+  - answer: Yes, a commercial Aspose.HTML license removes evaluation limits and enables full feature access.
+    question: Do I need a license for production use?
+  type: FAQPage
 tags:
 - Aspose.HTML
 - Java
-title: How to Load HTML, Set Device DPI & Read Background Color
+- convert html to pdf
+title: How to convert HTML to PDF in Java and read background color
 url: /java/advanced-usage/how-to-load-html-set-device-dpi-read-background-color/
 ---